- A. Purpose and Terminology

-- Initial Site Visit: Once a new grant is awarded by the IDHS a representative from the IDHS may conduct a site visit to advise the provider of the IDHS program standards and reporting documents.
+- Initial Site Visit: Once a new grant is awarded by the IDHS a representative from or designated by the IDHS may conduct a site visit to advise the provider of the IDHS program standards and reporting documents.
 The visit is to help the provider understand and follow IDHS rules and regulations.
 The initial visit to the site is also to make sure all State rules and regulation are followed.
 The IDHS, when doing a site visit, will review a sampling of all case files to determine service availability and utilization.
 Included in the case files for example are: intake form, assessment forms, case management, short and long term goals, referrals, and medical information.

 - Program Review: Whenever problems or issues are identified during monitoring, the IDHS may issue a Corrective Action Plan.
 Technical assistance may be provided by appropriate staff from the IDHS.
 The IDHS may also make recommendations to the provider.

 - Corrective Action Plans: Problems of continuing or serious nature may result in a Corrective Action Response from the IDHS.
 If a site has a serious violation, the provider will be notified in writing within ten days.
 The provider will then have thirty days to respond with a mandatory written plan of action to the violation.
 If necessary, the IDHS will conduct a follow-up visit to the provider to ensure implementation of the approved Corrective Action Plan.

 - Technical Assistance: The IDHS will provide technical assistance to the providers, if needed.
 Upon request, the IDHS will respond to questions pertaining to fiscal reports, policy and procedures, rules and regulations and Federal and State laws.